 The approach itself is extremely difficult and takes a great deal of practice to "master".
 Many times an athlete will not experience success in the approach until they've done it for one to two seasons.
-If you are a younger athlete, I suggest focusing most of your attention on the approach before you decide to move on to other aspects of the long jump due to it's great importance.
-The rhythm and mindfulness in the approach are paramount to the athletes success and should never be minimized in it's importance.
-To lean more about the approach I have broken it down into phases that can be found here.
+If you are a younger athlete, I suggest focusing most of your attention on the approach before you decide to move on to other aspects of the long jump due to its great importance.
+The rhythm and mindfulness in the approach are paramount to the athlete's success and should never be minimized in their importance.
+To learn more about the approach click the button below!

-The takeoff itself is a mixture of easy and hard.
-Anyone can run and jump, so to that extent the takeoff is quite easy.
+The takeoff itself is one part simplicity and two parts complexity.
+Anyone can run and jump, so to that extent, the takeoff is quite easy.
 The reason it can be hard is due to the technical aspects that many athletes don't know prior to being coached.
-The term "penultimate step" (PS) is used to describe the proper takeoff
+The term "penultimate step" is used to describe the proper takeoff.

 I generally don't teach my kids the technical term "penultimate step", instead I simply tell them that the last two steps in their approaches must be flat.
-To properly perform the PS you need to drop your hips so that you can jump upward and get as much distance between yourself and the ground as possible.
+To properly perform the penultimate step you need to drop your hips so that you can jump upward and get as much distance between yourself and the ground as possible.
 Without that drop in an athlete's hips he/she won't be able to create distance between themselves and the ground and will ultimately land much quicker.
-Think of a basketball player or volleyball (spiker/hitter) attempting to jump upwards without first lowering their hips - it would be extremely ineffective (and somewhat comical).
+Think of a basketball player or volleyball (spiker/hitter) attempting to jump upwards without first lowering their hips - it would be extremely ineffective.

 The flight in the long jump is somewhat difficult due to the need of the athlete jumping to properly perform multiple parts of the takeoff correctly (I recommend watching the video link above before moving on).

 In the takeoff an athlete must keep their eyes and chest up when jumping from the board (which often does not happen).
-If the athlete fails to do this and their eyes, chest, and overall posture are trending downward.
-This will make it extremely difficult to practice patience in the air and will lead to an athlete feeling out-of-control or uncomfortable in air.
-When this happens athletes generally put their legs/feet down more quickly than desired and thus cut off possible added distance.
+If the athlete fails to do this and their eyes, chest, and overall posture are trending downward they will have an exceedingly difficult time controlling their flight.
+When this happens athletes generally put their legs/feet down quicker than desired and thus cut off possible added distance.

 Many coaches say that once an athlete has jumped there is no way to add any distance to a jump - everything has already been determined due to the approach and takeoff.
-This is true; but many times athletes can do improper technical aspects that greatly reduce the chances of them maximizing their best jump and losing a great deal of distance in their overall results.
+This is true, but many times athletes can do improper technical aspects (in flight) that greatly reduce the chances of them maximizing their best jump and losing a great deal of distance.

-If you are ever going to get the most out of your jumpers the landing is an absolute must.
+If athletes ever hope to get the most out of their jumps the landing is an incredibly important aspect.
 I have had multiple athletes in my years of coaching that could have been state-qualifying jumpers but were often foiled by the landing.
-There is no another sport/event out there that asks an athlete to run at full speed and jump - on top of that the athlete is also asked to land on their bottoms (which completely freaks them out).
+There is no other sport/event out there that asks an athlete to run at full speed and jump forward (let alone into a pit of sand).